lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 ## Implementation

-Now that we have seen how quad-edges describe the topology and what operations we need, we can start with the interesting part: Implementing it and looking for potential optimizations
+Now that we have seen how quad-edges describe the topology and what operations we need, we can start with the interesting part: Implementing it and looking for potential optimizations.

 First lets reiterate what we need to store:
-1. For each vertex: one outgoing edge (`origin(e)` is our vertex)
+1. For each vertex: one outgoing edge (an edge where `origin(e)` is our vertex)
-2. For each face: one edge going counterclockwise around the face (`left(e)` is our face)
+2. For each face: one edge going counterclockwise around the face (an edge where `left(e)` is our face)
 3. For each edge:
     3. Its siblings, i.e. the three other edges that are part of the same quad-edge.
     3. The next edge, iterating counterclockwise around its origin (`origin_next(e)`).
     3. The origin/destination vertex and left/right face.
-Or the origin/destination face and left/right vertex for dual-edges, respectively.

 One thing we can drop immediately from that list is most of 3.3.
 Because each edge already knows the other edges of the quad-edge, we only really need to store the origin vertex/face of each edge.
-Everything else can be reconstructed from just these two:
+Everything else can be reconstructed from just these two, with:
 - `destination(e) == origin(sym(e))`
 - `left(e) == origin(inv_rot(e))`
 - `right(e) == origin(rot(e))`